aliozgur/aliozgur/README.md

 # My Projects

-This page is intended to provide some background and details for couple of projects I was involved with during my professional career.
+This section is intended to provide some background and details for couple of projects I was involved with during my professional career.
 I think these projects, among many others, helped me shape my software development skills.

 If you want to see all the projects I was involved with [please visit my LinkedIn profile](http://linkedin.com/in/aliozgur)